 Step 1: Switch off your refrigerator and remove the plug.
 Only switching off is not enough; removing the plug is necessary for proper safety measures.

-Step 2: Shut off the water supply to your dispenser.
+Step 2: Shut down the water supply to your dispenser.
 The shutting off valve is usually located on the backside of your door, or you can read the user manual to locate its position.
-Now find the copper tubing that supplies waters to the dispenser, remove it by loosening the screw that holds it.
+Now find the copper tubing that supplies water to the dispenser, remove it by loosening the screw that holds it.
 Empty the residual water from the dispenser faucet.

 Step 3:Use the funnel to pour vinegar in the copper tube.
 Once you are done pouring the vinegar, hold the tube for 5 minutes, and then attach it to a nearby wall or the back of your refrigerator.
 Wait for 5 minutes.
 It will ensure that all the vinegar reaches the very end of the dispenser and does not stay in the tubing.